mateusz/silverstripe-testdata/Readme.md

 Exporter has been designed to easily build a human-editable database dump files.
 It will introspect the selected classes and pull them out into the Yaml.
 Exporter always operates on draft stage, to reflect what is being seen in the CMS.
 The loader on the other hand will always publish the incoming data into live, so as a result the live stage data is ignored completely for Testdata module's purposes.
 The file will be written to the data directory, usually <wwwroot>/mysite/testdata.

-Caveat programmer!
-Exporter will store all files in the same directory, regardless of their path, which means that if the name collision occurs the files will be overwritten.

 Class selection is done by ticking the checkboxes next to the class names.
 The number in the brackets gives you the number of available objects, and the box on the right allows you to select IDs.
 Valid selections are:
 * Explicit numbers: 1,2,3
 * Range: 1-10